jundalisay/superb/content/en/research/kepler/harmony/_index.md

 ---
-title:  "Sidereal Messenger"
+title: "The Harmony of the World"
-image:  "/photos/physics/quasar.jpg"
+image: "/covers/harmony.jpg"
-draft: true
 description: "Kepler worked with Galileo to prove the heliocentric model of the universe"
 ---